Hey Kids (Start Here)

 Mako turns around and goes back to the doorway.

 He doesn’t understand what you wanted, Mako thinks at Dr. Lightcap.
-That is because he is stupid.
-Stupid and annoyingHe was the only one who didn’t understand you.
+That’s because he’s stupid.
+Stupid and annoying.
+He was the only one who didn’t understand you.
 Is that why you liked him best?
-Second best, after Captain D’onofrio?
+Second best, after Captain D’Onofrio?
 I understood.
 I understood always.
 I could be like you.
 You said I could be like you.
-You said it and you never said anything to me that wasn’t true.
+You said it, and you never said anything to me that wasn’t true.

 I hate you, she thinks at Newt.
-I hate youI hate you I hate you I hate you so much sometimes.
+I hate you.
+I hate you I hate you I hate you so much.

 There once was a warrior princess named Mako, Dr. Lightcap whispers in her thoughts.
 And she lived beside a giant lake.
-It was an enchanted lake and so mysterious things came out of it.
+It was an enchanted lake, so mysterious things came out of it.
 No, not kaiju, baby, shh.
 Giant crystals.
 Huge, beautiful crystals that would crash through the surface of the water and freeze there into huge, multicolored projections that looked like towers.
 And they were tall.
 As tall as Coyote Tango.
 Warrior Princess Mako called it Crystal Lake and she went sailing there every day, even though it was risky because what if a crystal came up out of the water right where she was sailing?
 What then?
 It would wreck her boat!

-They thought that because she was so beautiful and so good with handling her little boat, and so brave to sail amongst the crystals that might crash through the water at any moment, that she must have special powers.
+They thought that because she was so beautiful and so good at handling her little boat, and so brave to sail amongst the crystals that might crash through the water at any moment, that she must have special powers.
 So they asked their king to go and talk to this mysterious sorceress and ask for her help.
 Because they had a problem.
-A terrible terrible problem.
+A terrible, terrible problem.
 Can you guess what it was?
 No?
 You want a hint?
-It has something to do with the crystals.
+It has to do with the crystals.

 Yes!
 Dr. Lightcap had said.
 The whole underwater kingdom was full of crystals.
 The Fishpeople had to move out of their homes and into the homes of their friends.
-There was less and less space for them, and they had to stay under the water because they couldn’t breathe the air.
+There was less and less space for them, but they had to stay under the water because they couldn’t breathe the air.
 They needed someone to stop the crystals from growing beneath the lake.
 And they thought that maybe Warrior Princess Mako could figure out a solution for them.
-Now it just so happens that the King Salamander of the Fishpeople was a pretty inventive little bastard.
+Now it just so happens that King Salamander of the Fishpeople was a pretty inventive little bastard.
 Er, guy.
 An inventive little guy.
 He’d have to be, if he wanted to make friends with a Warrior Princess who breathed the air, right?

 The rain comes down.